The Etsy Exit Strategy: Why diversification is the key to growth

 What to look for in an Etsy alternative

-If you’re looking for an alternative to Etsy, there are a few key things worth considering.
+There are a few key things worth considering.
 The most important?
 Ease of use and full control over your shop.
 It’s great if the platform lets you start selling quickly, even if you’re not a tech expert, but at the same time doesn’t limit you when it comes to setting prices, listings, or the overall look of your products.

 Another thing to pay attention to is fees and payouts.
 The differences can be significant, so it’s worth comparing commissions, listing costs, and available payment methods.
 There’s no point in being surprised by unexpected charges.